Moths of North Carolina

 Habitats: Scrub Pine typically grows on dry upland sites, including old fields (Weakley, 2012); it is also common on badly eroded sites or other areas with severe soil disturbance.
 Our records come primarily from dry, upland slopes in the Piedmont and Mountains.

-Larval Host Plants: Essentially monophagous, feeding only on Scrub Pine (Pinus virginiana) in our area (Forbes, 1954; Wagner et al., 2011) - View
+Larval Host Plants: Larvae are essentially monophagous, feeding only on Virginia Pine (Pinus virginiana) in our area (Forbes, 1954; Wagner et al., 2011). - View

 Observation Methods: May come poorly to lights, which could explain the scarcity of records for what should be a fairly common species.
 Probably comes well to bait, like other members of this genus.